TurkServer/docs/index.md

 },
 ```

-First this code grabs the Javascript object corresponding to the user's current assignment.
+First this code grabs the JavaScript object corresponding to the user's current assignment.
 Recall that we have an assignment object for every <user, HIT> pair, so this is the natural place to store a bonus.
 Then we call the method `addPayment()` to increment the bonus by a fixed amount (in this case, 10 cents).

 You should start seeing a pattern emerging with these TurkServer API calls.
-First we grab a particular Javascript object -- e.g. a batch, an experiment, or an assignment.
+First we grab a particular JavaScript object -- e.g. a batch, an experiment, or an assignment.
 Then we call one of its methods.
 If you're curious about what methods are available on these objects, see the relevant files in turkserver-meteor/lib, namely batches.coffee, instance.jsx, and assignment.jsx.

 To see if this worked properly, go through the HIT yet again.
 Be sure to click the button a few times.
 Then go to the admin console and the Assignments - Completed page.
 On the most recent assignment, you should see a value next to the Bonus field, as well as a red label that says "Unpaid."